 The solution is steady state.

-The diffusion coefficient K is a function of the downwind distance x only, and diffusion is isotropic so that Kxx=Kyx=Kzx=K(x).
+The eddy diffusion coefficient K [m2/2] is a function of the downwind distance x only, and diffusion is isotropic so that Kxx=Kyx=Kzx=:K(x).

 Wind velocity is sufficiently large that diffusion in the x-direction is much smaller than advection.